kitlangton/OmenTextField/README.md

 A better TextField for SwiftUI.
 A growing, multiline, auto-focusable TextField supporting bindable focus.

+This has been pulled out of my flashcard app, [Omen](https://omen.cards)—in case you need some help memorizing SwiftUI overloads 😜

 ## Example

 A simple example is included in the OmenTextFieldExample subproject.